Rodrigo Gularte: Execution

 Gularte was executed in Indonesia on 29 April 2015 at Nusa Kambangan, Central Java, Indonesia.
 He had been sentenced to death for drug trafficking, and the sentence was executed by a firing squad.
 According to his lawyer, Gularte did not know he would be shot.
 Roman Catholic priest Charlie Burrows was with Gularte minutes before the execution, at the request of the family and the condemned.
-Before his death Gularte received spiritual comfort and last rites of the Roman Catholic Church.
+Before his death, Gularte received spiritual comfort and the last rites of the Catholic Church.

-Gularte's body was taken to the Saint Carolus Hospital, in Jakarta.
-Gularte's photo, and a cross with his name and the date of his birth and his death were beside the coffin.
+Gularte's body was taken to Saint Carolus Hospital in Jakarta.
+Gularte's photo, and a cross with his name and the dates of his birth and death were beside the coffin.
 His body was transported to Brazil, where he was buried at the request of Gularte.

-A day after Gularte's death, a Catholic Mass was celebrated in honour of him.
+A day after Gularte's death, a Mass was held for him.

-Rodrigo Gularte's body was concealed and buried in Curitiba, Paraná, on 3 May 2015, after a Mass celebrated in honour of him.
+Rodrigo Gularte's body was concealed and buried in Curitiba, Paraná, on 3 May 2015, after which Mass was said for him.